Take scheduled snapshots of your Kubernetes persistent volumes.

 for a full explanation.

-The claim selector supports both the simple matchLabels
+The claim selector supports both the simple matchLabels as well as the newer

 set-based matching.
 For example, to use matchLabels, include the following: